fluxcd/helm-controller/docs/spec/v2beta2/helmreleases.md

 `cmd-path` in them likely won't work without a custom, per-provider installation of helm-controller.

-When both `.spec.kubeConfig` and a [ServiceAccount reference](#service-account-reference) are specified, the controller will impersonate the service account on the target cluster.
+When both `.spec.kubeConfig` and a [Service Account reference](#service-account-reference) are specified, the controller will impersonate the Service Account on the target cluster.

 The Helm storage is stored on the remote cluster in a namespace that equals to